DATA PROTECTION is the safeguarding of the privacy rights of individuals in relation to the processing of personal data.

-As an agency of the Department of Justice and Equality, the Probation Service is committed to the implementation of the Department of Justice and Equality’s Data Protection Policy.
+As an agency of the Department of Justice, the Probation Service is committed to the implementation of the Department of Justice Data Protection Policy.
 This policy applies to all personal data collected, processed and stored by the Probation Service in respect of all individuals, (i.e. staff, customers and service providers) by whatever means including paper and electronic records.
 The Data Protection Policy sets out how the Probation Service of Ireland secures and manages personal data in accordance with the principles of GDPR.
 It can be viewed by clicking on the following link: Department of Justice Data Protection Policy (English Language Version)

 Accessing Your Personal Data - Subject Access Request

-Among the rights conferred by the GDPR on ‘data subjects’ is the right to obtain a copy of their personal data which is being processed by the Probation Service, Department of Justice and Equality.
+Among the rights conferred by the GDPR on ‘data subjects’ is the right to obtain a copy of their personal data which is being processed by the Probation Service, Department of Justice.
 In order for the Department to identify and locate the personal data sought, you should complete and return our Subject Access Request (SAR) Form ensuring that you provide, in so far as is possible, details of your interaction with our various Offices and Divisions, as well as any specific identifiers (e.g. any previous addresses, date of birth, reference number from previous contact with the Department etc.).